 WildAid Marine focuses on improving the effectiveness of existing MPAs.
 Our unique approach drives improvements in marine enforcement and conservation and empowers our partners to independently manage their resources over the long-term.

-We guide our partners through our six-step process, the BLUEPRINT™ for MPA Success, to achieve meaningful and sustainable conservation outcomes.
+We guide our partners through our six-step process, the BLUEPRINT for Marine Protected Area Success™, to achieve meaningful and sustainable conservation outcomes.

 Identify prospective project sites and in-country partner organizations, based on our criteria for success.